konnekt/art and technology

 Procedural Texturing

-Automated processes for creating realistic textures for 3D models, often inspired by natural patterns.
+An automated technique for generating realistic and complex surface textures for 3D models, often inspired by natural patterns and utilizing algorithms to create seamless, repeatable designs.

 Ray Tracing